 Other: Trail is occasionally groomed or skier tracked.

 Yellowstone Trail Information:Here is a downloadable map of the Tower Ski Area....Map of Tower Area

 For current or up to date trail information, please contact the Bear Den Ski Shop or Albright Visitor Center.
 Both are located in Mammoth Hot Springs.
 The Bear Den offers ski rentals and grooming information.
-Ski rentals can also be found in Gardiner, MT or Timber Trails in Livingston.
+Ski rentals can also be found in Gardiner, MT or Dan Bailey's in Livingston.

 The trail rating is by the National Park Service and specific to trails in Yellowstone.
 Changing weather conditions may cause trails to be icy, deep powder, and barren.
 Wear proper clothing and lots of layers.
 The Tower Area has a base elevation over 6000 feet, making breathing difficult for some.
 Animals can be present on the trails.
 Cell phone service is limited.
 Use caution and follow NPS regulations.

 The blog post and trail info was written by Chris Hondorf, owner and guide for Yellowstone Guidelines.
 Yellowstone Guidelines offers a variety of winter adventures like cross-country skiing, snowshoeing, and wildlife tours.
 Contact us today – firstname.lastname@example.org or 406.599.2960.
 Hope to see you on the trail!